Every year on Oct. 31, I post up on the front porch of my 19th-century duplex and hand out candy to hundreds of trick-or-treaters.

 To be sure, we should be terrified of the impacts of mass car dependence — and not just in sprawling exurbs during spooky season.
 Even the denizens of America's densest neighborhoods live in constant fear of traffic violence, which is the second-leading cause of death for kids under 19, behind only gun violence; for kids under 12, cars are still the leading killer.

-On All Hallow's Eve, meanwhile, pedestrians under 18 have historically been three times more likely to be killed by a driver than on any other day of the year.
+On All Hallow's Eve, meanwhile, pedestrians under 18 have historically been three to ten times more likely to be killed by a driver than on any other day of the year.
 And that's not just because of the sheer ubiquity of little walkers on Oct.
 31; impaired and distracted driving both spike on my favorite holiday, and many communities don't take steps to protect the children that flood their trick-or-treating routes after dark, like closing them to car traffic and giving lanes back to families on foot.

 Building our places around cars — and driving more dangerously on the roads that run through them — has also created legions of neighbors who rarely see each other except from behind their respective windshields.
-That's helped shred the civic trust that makes caregivers comfortable accepting a bat-shaped cookie from the family down the block, or makes homeowners comfortable answering the door to a teen in a party store Ghostface mask.
+That's helped shred the civic trust that makes caregivers comfortable accepting a homemade bat-shaped cookie from the family down the block, or makes homeowners comfortable answering the door to a teen in a party store Ghostface mask.

 It's no wonder so many Americans cram their crossovers together in the parking lot behind the church every Halloween; the rest of the world is just too scary.